Sustainability in our supply chain

 Share of our tier 1 and 2 vendors included in the EcoVadis platform by end of 2018

 As a re/insurance company, Swiss Re does not have an extensive supply chain.
 Our core business does not require us to buy intermediate inputs like a manufacturing company.
 However, to run our operations, we need a range of goods and services.

 When we make these purchases, we apply general and individual criteria.
-In line with our overarching Group Sourcing Policy, we select suppliers that offer the best value for money, meet high quality standards and adhere to the UN Global Compact.
-As a signatory to the Compact, we are committed to honouring all its ten principles.
+In line with our overarching Group Sourcing Policy, we select suppliers that offer the best value for money, meet high quality standards and adhere to Swiss Re’s Code of Conduct.
+As a signatory to the UN Global Compact, we are committed to honouring all its ten principles.
 Amongst other things, these prohibit any sort of discrimination or the use of child or forced labour, and require that the freedom of association and the right to collective bargaining be upheld.

 We consider environmental criteria relating to materials and ingredients, production methods, recycling and waste.
 For some sourcing categories, we have developed “minimum standards” that further specify our requirements.
-Besides power (see Reducing energy consumption) and paper (see Paper, water and waste), these cover cleaning services and agents, refrigerant agents and building materials.
-Each standard lists objectives, ecological aspects, ecological minimum standards, exceptions, controlling and labels.
+Besides power (see Renewable energy and RE100/EP100) and paper (see Paper, water and waste), these cover cleaning services and agents, refrigerant agents and building materials.

-In 2016, we signed up for EcoVadis, a collaborative platform for sustainable supply chain management, which covers a wide range of screening criteria across the topics of environmental impacts, human rights, labour practices and impacts on society.
-This will allow us to assess the sustainability performance of our suppliers more systematically with the help of key performance indicators and to engage them in improvements, thus also reducing potential sustainability risks in our supply chain.
+In 2016, we signed up for EcoVadis (www.ecovadis.com), a collaborative platform for sustainable supply chain management, which covers a wide range of screening criteria across the topics of environmental impacts, human rights, labour practices, ethics and sustainable procurement.
+This will allow us to assess the sustainability performance of our suppliers more systematically with the help of key performance indicators and to engage them in improvements.
+It also helps us reduce and manage potential sustainability risks in our supply chain.